 - Anthropometric measures (e.g., height, weight, waist girth, hip girth, body mass index).

 - Detailed medication, hospitalization, and cause of death codes, especially those related to sensitive medical conditions as listed above, such as HIV/AIDS or psychiatric disorders.

 - Prior medical conditions with low frequency (e.g., group specific cancers into broader categories) and related questions such as age at diagnosis and current status

 - Parent and sibling medical history (e.g., parents' ages at death).

-Format, Storage and Delivery of Study Materials
+Format, Storage, and Delivery of Study Data and Materials

 Both the comprehensive documentation and the summary documentation must be prepared in a consistent format, either as Word Perfect, MS Word, ASCII, or portable document format (PDF) files and included on the same storage medium as the data set.
 To ensure access by users with disabilities, all PDF files must be created in Adobe Acrobat version 5.0 or higher.
 Documentation that is not available in electronic form, such as data collection forms, should be scanned into a graphics file, converted to a PDF file using Adobe Acrobat version 5.0 or higher, and saved on the same medium as the data set.
 Pedigree data should be provided in a format readable by standard genetic analysis programs such as SAGE and SOLAR, with one individual's data per line beginning with pedigree identifier, individual's ID, father's ID, mother's ID, and individual's sex.